-We the Dead: Preserving Data at the End of the World (under contract with University of North Carolina Press, 2022), also available on Kindle and Audible.
+We the Dead: Preserving Data at the End of the World (University of North Carolina Press, 2022), also available on Kindle and Audible.

 "The Future of Boys," Fairy Tale Review, 2020 (nominated for Best New Poets 2020)